wcerfgba/jpreston.xyz/notes-on-organization-design.md

    1. It doesn't have a good timeline view for scheduling projects.
    2. It doesn't make it easy to update the wider company when the roadmap changes.
    3. It doesn't let us experiment with the roadmap, weigh all the factors, and determine what the roadmap should look like.
-   4. It doesn't allow us to attach explanations to the roadmap, so Sales know why it is that way.
+   4. It doesn't allow us to attach explanations to the roadmap, so Sales don't know why the roadmap is the way it is.
 2. The Kanban process is not suitable for the kinds of projects we are working on right now.
    1. There is no timeboxing of projects or tickets, so some people get bogged down in complexity and are required to press ahead until they can move the ticket on, which creates a drain of available engineers.
-   2. Projects get fragmented in to smaller tickets which deliver technical slices of the solution (e.g. "update database tables", "implement API", "implement frontend") but which don't deliver tangible outcomes to our customers or the business.
+   2. Projects get fragmented into smaller tickets which deliver technical slices of the solution (e.g. "update database tables", "implement API", "implement frontend") but which don't deliver tangible outcomes to our customers or the business.
-   3. The PM spends a lot of time trying to prioritise work that has been pushed in to the backlog, but the analysis on this work has started to go 'stale' and become out of date by the time it is prioritised.
+   3. The PM spends a lot of time trying to prioritise work that has been pushed into the backlog, but the analysis on this work has started to go 'stale' and become out of date by the time the projects are prioritised.

 Some solutions are proposed: